romainducrocq/DQN-initial-DQN/README.md

 1. Create a custom environment in env/ with a pyglet view and wrap it in gym in env/custom_env_wrapper.py.
 2. Configure the hyperparameters and neural net architecture in dqn/config/dqn_config.py.
 3. Train the model with `python3 train.py -algo PerDuelingDoubleDQNAgent -max_total_steps 18000000`.
-4. Observe the AI with `python3 observe.py -dir save/PerDuelingDoubleDQNAgent_lr5e-05_model.pack -max_steps 500`.
+4. Observe with `python3 observe.py -dir save/PerDuelingDoubleDQNAgent_lr5e-05_model.pack -max_steps 500`.
 5. Visualize the learning curves in tensorboard with `tensorboard --logdir ./logs/`.
 6. And beat the AI with `python3 play.py` to assert dominance on the machines.